denoland/rusty_v8/README.md

 pkg-config can find them.
 On Ubuntu, run `sudo apt install libglib2.0-dev` to install them.

+For Windows builds: the 64-bit toolchain needs to be used.
+32-bit targets are not supported.

 The build depends on several binary tools: `gn`, `ninja` and a recent version of `clang` (V8 relies on bleeding edge features).
 Because these are not generally available they are automatically download during the build by default.